TheThinkingHome/device_sentinel/README.md

 There is no watch list to maintain.
 Every device in your registry is observed from the start, so the leak sensor you paired last month is already covered and the one you pair tomorrow will be too.
 Non-hardware entries like Sun, add-ons and dashboard plugins classify themselves out, and the integration refuses to watch itself.

+It cannot watch what your integrations ship switched off, and most of them ship battery, signal and last-seen entities disabled.
+Three buttons turn them on in bulk, one per kind, leaving alone anything you disabled on purpose.

 You curate by exception.
 Exclude a whole integration, a label, or a single device.
 Excluding stops the judging and the reporting; it does not stop the watching, so a device you un-exclude next year already knows its own rhythm and needs no relearning period.

+### Warnings Before The Failure

+A low battery is caught on the percentage rather than the binary flag, against a threshold you set with a slider.
+A cell resting exactly on the line does not flap, because it has to climb two points clear before the alert lifts.
+Every device's daily level is recorded as well, which is the groundwork for telling you a cell is falling unusually fast while it is still nowhere near the threshold.

+A radio link is watched against the floor that device has actually held over the past fortnight, and what gets reported is dwell: how much of the day it spent down at that floor.
+A link stuck at its rail, the 255 or the minus 128 that means the field was filled in rather than measured, is called out for what it is rather than read as a strong signal.

 ### One List Of What Is Actually Wrong

 Every fault, whatever kind, lands in one Home Assistant to-do list.
-One device with two problems is one line, not two.
+A device that is both frozen and low on battery is one line, not two.
 Tick it to acknowledge: it stays listed and keeps updating, but stops making noise on your phone and on the dashboard card until it recovers on its own.

 > **Image placeholder:** the problem list and the whole-home dashboard card, side by side.